-For years, people who don’t drive very often felt slighted by insurance companies, feeling as though they’re being charged too much.
-Those days are over, as pay-per-mile car insurance is growing across the country.
-This innovative form of car insurance allows its customers to pay based on the amount of miles they drive.
+For years, people who don’t drive much may have felt they weren't getting cheap car insurance.
+Now pay-per-mile car insurance is growing.
+This form of car insurance allows its customers to pay based on the number of miles they drive.
 Customers are already saving hundreds of dollars on pay-per-mile policies.

 Do you think you fit the bill?
-Pay-per-mile insurance can save you a lot of cash, but if you aren’t careful, it can cost you more than you could’ve expected.
-If you feel that your car hasn’t been getting many miles for the last few months, you should decide if switching to this policy is the smartest move for you.
+Pay-per-mile insurance can save you a lot of cash, but if you aren’t careful, it can cost you more than you expected.
+If you feel that your car hasn’t been getting many miles for the last few months, you might consider a pay-per-mile policy.

 What Is It?

-Pay-per-mile car insurance is a relatively new form of auto insurance pricing that allows customers to pay based on how much they drive.
-Some insurers that offer this plan believe that the amount someone drives is a determining factor in how likely he or she is to get into a car accident; in other words, the more you drive, the higher risk you might be deemed.
+Pay-per-mile car insurance allows customers to pay based on how much they drive.
+Some insurers that offer this plan believe that the amount someone drives is a determining factor in how likely he or she is to make a claim.
+In other words, the more you drive, the greater risk you have.

 How Does It Work?